snellcode/js-anti-framework/README.md

 # js-anti-framework

-requires node and gulp.
+Requires node and gulp.
 If you don't have them, here's a good way to get them (Linux)

 Node: http://yoember.com/nodejs/the-best-way-to-install-node-js/